Shahad-Albalawi/Shahad-Albalawi/README.md

 <div align="center">

-Open to professional opportunities and collaborations.
+Open to internships and full-time opportunities in software development, data analysis, and AI-driven solutions.

 </div>